 I can go on vacation whenever I want, for as long as I want.
 If it's a beautiful day and reports say that the fish are biting, I just go fishing.
 I don't even have to call in to the boss because the boss is going fishing with me.
 Likewise, if the boss decides to go to England for a month, he takes me with him.

 I don't have Boards of Directors, shareholders, or any committees that I have to answer to.
 Good or bad, what I say goes.
 My word is law and must be obeyed.
 Unfortunately, this is not the case in my personal life, where my word not only isn't law, but is typically ignored.
 That's okay, though.
 When that happens, I can retreat into my office, where I am once again the king of my domain.
 Even Tom Petty said that it's good to be king, and he was right.

 If I want to change something, I just tell everyone that I want to change something and it changes.
 It's the power that corrupts.

 At Christmas, I get lots of presents from my people.
 All I have to do in return is give them massive cash bonuses that prove what a good captain I am.

 The Bad Things:

-If I really screw up and have to fire myself, I can't collect unemployment because I'm not an employee.
+react-text: 4559 If I /react-text really react-text: 4561 screw up and have to fire myself, I can't collect unemployment because I'm not an employee.
 Because I'm not an employee, I don't have the protection that employees have.
 I don't get sick days, paid leave, bereavement time, maternity leave, employer-paid health insurance, contributions from the company to my 401(k) plan, or contributions to my social security.
-I have to pay that stuff all by myself.
+I have to pay that stuff all by myself. /react-text